Compare

 Young investors with a 20+ year horizon and strong stomach for volatility: VEQT.
 Investors closer to needing the money, or who know they'd panic-sell in a crash: VGRO.
 The best fund is the one you can hold through the worst days without selling.

-This comparison reflects our editorial analysis based on publicly available fund data.
-It is not financial advice.
+Editorial analysis based on publicly available fund data.
+Not financial advice.
 Your situation may differ.